MoeHamoud/android-interview-questions/README.md

 * **What is the difference between `ListView` and `RecyclerView`?** - [Learn from here](https://stackoverflow.com/questions/26728651/recyclerview-vs-listview)

+    RecyclerView is better and more efficient as it:

+    - Reuses cells while scrolling up/down by forcing implementation of a ViewHolder.
+    - Decouples list from its container - so you can put list items easily at run time in the different containers (linearLayout, gridLayout) with setting LayoutManager.

+    RecyclerView is a more flexible control for handling "list data" that follows patterns of delegation of concerns and leaves for itself only one task - recycling items.

 * **How does RecyclerView work internally?** - [Learn from here](https://blog.mindorks.com/how-does-recyclerview-work-internally) and [here](https://www.youtube.com/watch?v=60IYWdnHsZI)

 * **What is the ViewHolder pattern?
 Why should we use it?** - [Learn from here](https://stackoverflow.com/questions/21501316/what-is-the-benefit-of-viewholder-pattern-in-android)

+    ViewHolder design pattern is used to speed up rendering of your RecyclerView as `findViewById` is quite an expensive call (it does DOM parsing) when used each time a list item is rendered because it must traverse your layout hierarchy and possibly instantiate objects.
+Since lists can redraw its items quite frequently during scrolling such overhead might be substantial.

 * **RecyclerView Optimization - Scrolling Performance Improvement** - [Learn from here](https://blog.mindorks.com/recyclerview-optimization)

+    Some ways to optimize:
+    - Use an image loading library.
+    - Set fixed width and heights for dynamically loaded content.
+    - Do less in `onBindViewHolder()`
+    - Avoid deeply nested item views.
+    - Use `setHasFixedSize()` if the height of all items is equal.

 * **What is `SnapHelper`?** - [Learn from here](https://blog.mindorks.com/using-snaphelper-in-recyclerview-fc616b6833e8)